ouafcode/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Task6: Write a function that replaces or adds key/value in a dictionary.

 - Task7: Write a function that deletes a key in a dictionary.

+- Task8: Write a function that returns a key with the biggest integer value.